CristianoSword/Netflix-Clone-React/README.md

 # Netflix-Clone-React

-Este projeto é um clone de Front-End simplificado do Netflix.
+This project is a simplified Fron End clone of Netflix.
-Foi criado com React.
-Ele usa a API MovieDB para pesquisar filmes e exibir detalhes.
+It was created with React.
+It uses MovieDB API to search movies and display details.

 Screenshots:
 ![2022-01-16 13_42_59-Window](https://user-images.githubusercontent.com/16153844/149669243-e50b3c1e-9a06-47cb-b211-b3b5f6c30a4e.jpg)